gretapwcpan/attention-is-all-you-need/README.md

 3. **Start browsing!**
    - Click the FocusFlow icon in your toolbar
-   - Watch your companion and start building better habits
+   - Watch your attention monster and start building better habits

 ##  How It Works